How you can inform us of a complaint:

 - Your name, address and, where applicable, your policy number or client reference number.

 Who will deal with my complaint?

 Your complaint will be investigated by our Customer Relations Department.
-A Case Number will be allocated to you for any future correspondence, and if we can’t resolve your complaint right away, we'll provide you with the name of the consultant investigating your case along with their phone number.
+A Case Reference number will be allocated to you for any future correspondence, and if we can’t resolve your complaint right away, we'll provide you with the name of the consultant investigating your case along with their phone number and email address.

 How long will it take for my complaint to be dealt with?

-If you phone us we may be able to resolve your complaint straight away, but if we can’t, we'll write to you to acknowledge your complaint and confirm that someone is looking into it for you.
-Once we've got it all sorted, we'll write to you again to let you know the outcome.
+If you phone us we may be able to resolve your complaint straight away, but if we can’t, we'll write to you to acknowledge your complaint within 5 working days, and confirm that someone is looking into it for you.
+In this letter we well summarise your complaint so you can check we have understood it correctly.

 What can I do if I am not satisfied with your response?